-TippingPoint IPS devices do support Cisco's EtherChannel® and the IEEE Link Aggregation Control Protocol (LACP).
+TippingPoint devices do support Cisco's EtherChannel® and the IEEE Link Aggregation Control Protocol (LACP).
 However, all aggregation configurations are performed at the switch as the IPS by itself has no configuration settings pertaining to aggregation.
-The only caveat with running aggregated links thru the IPS is that in order to maintain IPS operations, the aggregation protocol being used needs to be configured to not use any type of load balancing (e.g. Round Robin, Active-Backup policy) algorithm for traffic flow.
-While "Round Robin" is great for load balancing traffic flow across multiple links, the fact is that it is not good for packet inspection by the IPS.
-Traffic flow affinity needs to be maintained and this would mean using a flow based algorithm such as aggregating using the source IP.
+The only caveat with running aggregated links thru the device is that in order to maintain operations, the aggregation protocol being used needs to be configured to not use any type of load balancing (e.g. Round Robin, Active-Backup policy) algorithm for traffic flow.
+While "Round Robin" is great for load balancing traffic flow across multiple links, the fact is that it is not good for packet inspection.
+Traffic flow affinity needs to be maintained and this would mean using a flow-based algorithm such as aggregating using the source IP.
 This will ensure that all fragments from any particular flow will go through the same segment.

-In order to configure the IPS for link aggregation the user needs to setup the appropriate number of segments.
-As an example if the user is aggregating 4 links, he would need to setup 4 segments (8 ports) for the link aggregation connections.
+In order to configure for link aggregation, the user needs to set up the appropriate number of segments.
+As an example, if the user is aggregating 4 links, he would need to setup 4 segments (8 ports) for the link aggregation connections.
 Four ports (1A, 2A, 3A, 4A) coming from switch 1 and four ports (1B, 2B, 3B, 4B) going to switch 2.
 See the sample topology diagram below.

 How To: Create a Segment Group

 - Log in to the SMS from a client.